 - Use pecans or slivered almonds instead of walnuts

 - Use white chocolate chips or the new salted caramel chips by Hershey's.
-Butterscotch chips are also pretty tasty in with the fall pumpkin flavors!
+Butterscotch chips are also pretty tasty in the fall pumpkin flavors!

 More delicious 7 layer bars recipes: